Insurance Institute for Highway Safety: Crash Rates for Drivers in Their 70s Drop Below Those of Middle-Aged Drivers

-Drivers in their 70s are now less likely to be involved in a fatal crash than those in their prime working years, a new study from the
+Drivers in their 70s are now less likely to be involved in a fatal crash than those in their prime working years, a new study from the Insurance Institute for Highway Safety has found.
+That's a remarkable reversal for a generation of drivers once thought to be an outsize threat to themselves and others on the road.

 The number of older drivers has grown rapidly over the past two decades.
 But better health and safer vehicles, as well as possible benefits from infrastructure improvements and changes to licensing policies, have prevented an accompanying spike in crashes.
 Not only do drivers in their 70s now have fewer fatal crashes per licensed driver, but they also have fewer police-reported crashes per mile traveled than middle-aged drivers.

-"Although efforts to address the 'silver tsunami' were largely ad hoc, in hindsight what we ended up with was a systems approach," IIHS President
+"Although efforts to address the 'silver tsunami' were largely ad hoc, in hindsight what we ended up with was a systems approach," IIHS President David Harkey says.
+"And it worked."

 A systems approach examines the interconnected factors that contribute to a problem to develop a more holistic solution.
 Today, many highway safety advocates promote systems thinking to tackle a variety of road safety issues.